Color photography: Additive color

 Creating colors by mixing colored lights (usually red, green and blue) in various proportions is the additive method of color reproduction.
-LCD, LED, plasma and CRT (picture tube) color video displays all use this method.
+Liquid-crystal display (LCD), LED, plasma, and CRT (picture tube) color video displays all use this method.
 If one of these displays is examined with a sufficiently strong magnifier, it will be seen that each pixel is actually composed of red, green and blue sub-pixels which blend at normal viewing distances, reproducing a wide range of colors as well as white and shades of gray.
 This is also known as the RGB color model.

 Subtractive color

 The same three images taken through red, green and blue filters which are used for additive color synthesis may also be used to produce color prints and transparencies by the subtractive method, in which colors are subtracted from white light by dyes or pigments.
 In photography, the dye colors are normally cyan, a greenish-blue which absorbs red; magenta, a purplish-pink which absorbs green; and yellow, which absorbs blue.
 The red-filtered image is used to create a cyan dye image, the green-filtered image to create a magenta dye image, and the blue-filtered image to create a yellow dye image.
 When the three dye images are superimposed they form a complete color image.

 This is also known as the CMYK color model.
 The "K" is a black component normally added in ink-jet and other mechanical printing processes to compensate for the imperfections of the colored inks used, which ideally should absorb or transmit various parts of the spectrum but not reflect any color, and to improve image definition.

 Color print made by Louis Ducos du Hauron from three direct photograms, 1869 or 1870.
 A presentation copy of this bears an early (February?)
 1870 date on the mat in DdH's handwriting.
 This may refer to the print date only, with the original photography possibly occurring in 1869.

 At first it may seem that each image ought to be printed in the color of the filter used in making it, but by following any given color through the process the reason for printing in complementary colors should become apparent.
 A red object, for example, will be very pale in the red-filtered image but very dark in the other two images, so the result will be an area with just a trace of cyan, absorbing just a bit of red light, but a large amount of magenta and yellow, which together absorb most of the green and blue light, leaving mainly red light to be reflected back from the white paper in the case of a print, or transmitted through a clear support in the case of a transparency.